 Apart from the Christmas-New Year peak, Mauritius doesn’t really have high and low seasons.
 The situation is more dependent on outside factors (such as the French school holidays, which cause a big increase in demand and prices in August).

-The Maradiva Villas overlook the beautiful waters of Tamarin Bay on the west coast of Mauritius.
+The Maradiva Villas Resort & Spa overlooks the beautiful waters of Tamarin Bay on the west coast of Mauritius.
 This part of the island famous for its amazing sunsets and its dry and warm climate - even during winter months.

 The drive from the airport to Maradiva takes under an hour.
 A chauffeur can be arranged for transfers to and from Maradiva.

-Trained and friendly playground staff will entertain and look after your children whenever you want.
-The complimentary Peter Pan Kids Club (open from 9am to 6pm) that welcomes children aged from three to twelve with a huge range of activities and toys.
+Trained and friendly playground staff will entertain and look after your children at the complimentary Peter Pan Kids Club (open from 9am to 6pm) that welcomes children aged from four to twelve with a huge range of activities and toys.

 The club has a range of activities as well as a playground area, a safe shallow pool, sand pit, toy room, bathrooms, kitchen and a perfectly child-size dining area.
 A favourite among little guests is the 'Dodo room', where the walls and floor are padded with soft cushions, making it the perfect place to let loose and run around.

-They also offer babysittting services for children under the age of three and beyond the opening hours of the Kids club.
+They also propose babysitting services at a supplement for children under the age of three and beyond the opening hours of the Kids club.

 Some facilities and activities to do as a family